 This suggestion directly contradicts what English professors tell you.
 Conventional wisdom says that repetition is dull and that you should vary your words.
 In the sciences, however, precision mandates that variables should always be called by the same name.

-Suggestion 11: Merge more than one hypotheses into a “statement of the hypotheses” if clarity can be maintained.
+Suggestion 11: Merge more than one hypothesis into a “statement of the hypotheses” if clarity can be maintained.